-My first hammock was an old-school Hennessy Hammock Ultralite Asym Classic which was a very popular model when hammocks first became popular.
+My first hammock was an old-school Hennessy Hammock Ultralite Asym Classic (circa 2007) which was a very popular model when hammocks first became popular.
 To get into it, you’d enter it from below, standing up in a slit that ran down the middle.
-Once inside, you’d lean back scooch up inside.
+Once inside, you’d lean back and scooch up inside.
 The edges of the slit would velcro together under your legs.
 To get out, you’d press your feet on the velcro seam which would open below you, stand up, and slip under the hammock to get out.
-Hennessy has since introduced a side zipper opening, which most people prefer.
+After several intermediate makes and models, I’ve settled on the Hammock Gear Wanderlust Hammock Kit which is much more comfortable, spacious, and more versatile.

 When you are lying on your back in the hammock, there is mosquito netting above you and along the sides.
 Running lengthwise down the inside of the hammock is a cord called the ridgeline, which has a little pocket where you can store your glasses or an LED light for easy access during the night.
 All the rest of your gear is outside of the hammock.
 After hanging my bear bag, I usually hang my backpack on a nearby tree and cover it with my rain cover in case.
 If my boots are wet, I hang them from the ridgeline outside my hammock but still under the rain fly.

 One of the greatest benefits of a hammock over a tent is shelter from rain, especially heavy rain.
 I can remember camping in the Catskills with some friends when it rained for days.
 They struggled with keeping their tents and gear dry each night, while I hung out in my hammock nice and dry above the muck and puddles.